engichang1467/Clinic-Patient-Service/README.md

 The walk-in clinic keeps the following information about all its patients: the patient's name (first and last name), address, phone number, email address and care card number.

-The walk-in clinic patient system must allow the receptionist to
+The walk-in clinic patient system must allow the receptionist to:

 1. Add a patient to the database
 2. Remove a patient from the database